How Many Terms Are in an Expression? Understanding Mathematical Expressions and Their Components

 Introduction: Defining Terms in Mathematics

 In mathematics, an expression is a combination of numbers, variables, and mathematical operations (such as addition, subtraction, multiplication, and division) without an equals sign (=).
 A term, within an expression, is a single number, variable, or the product or quotient of numbers and variables.
-Crucially, terms are separated by addition or subtraction signs.
+That said, crucially, terms are separated by addition or subtraction signs.
 This is the key to counting terms – look for the plus and minus signs that act as dividers.

 Identifying Terms: A Step-by-Step Guide